microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

 ![](../orig_media/Risk.ETW.png){width="2.660757874015748in" height="1.8226607611548555in"}
 ![](../orig_media/Risk.eBPF.png){width="2.660757874015748in" height="1.8226607611548555in"}

-In the above charts you\'ll see that the more area is shaded the more risk the particular probe or action type brings.
+In the above charts you'll see that the more area is shaded the more risk the particular probe or action type brings.
 ETW (Windows), when configured incorrectly may inadvertency modify system behavior - whereas eBPF intentionally modifies system behavior, and therefore presents more risks to the different user [personas](./Personas.Overview.document.md).

  It is often also the